 In addition to data security and information governance, Courtney’s practice focuses on e-discovery, complex litigation, and environmental counseling and litigation.
 Courtney has experience handling multi-state matters involving agency approvals and environmental matters, including civil enforcement, toxic tort, and property damage claims.
 Courtney’s background and perspective enable her to efficiently handle matters involving large dockets across diverse businesses.

-Courtney serves as the Co-Chair of Clark Hill’s BOLD-Dallas, the firm's initiative to promote women within the firm, the legal profession, and the business community.
+Courtney serves as Co-Chair of Clark Hill’s BOLD-Dallas, the firm’s initiative to promote women within the firm, the legal profession, and the business community.

 - Successfully managed complex cross-jurisdictional discovery docket for electric transmission company seeking numerous local, state, and federal approvals of merger transactions, to ensure extensive discovery was answered accurately, consistently, and timely.
 Included coordination with outside legal counsel, in-house legal counsel, various client personnel, experts, and representatives of third parties involved with mergers.

 - Defended gasoline retailer in products liability multi-district litigation (MDL) involving numerous jurisdictions and parties.
 Advised client on complex e-discovery and document management issues that arose in the context of the litigation.